As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

 If you make business purchases, the GST on any business purchase will reduce the amount of the GST you’ve collected that will be payable to IRD.

-📖 Need to know more?
-Check out our sole trader guide to GST
+📖 For more information, check out our sole trader guide to GST

 ACC levies